Darkjrcy/FAA_Recognition_Draft/README.md

 The Repository contains two main detection simulations models:

 ### One Camera Detection Simulation
-he first simulation uses a single camera to detect airplanes with YOLO, using the closest approach point from the MIT Detect and Avoid (DAA) system.
+he first simulation uses a single camera to detect airplanes with YOLO, using the closest approach point from the MIT Detect and Avoid (DAA) trajectories.
 The results are saved in DATA/MIT_One_Camera_Recognition.
 Inside this directory, the Test folder contains two detection result files:

--Detection_events.csv: a description of detection events -Detection_process.csv: simultaneous detection process result
+* Detection_events.csv: a description of detection events
+* Detection_process.csv: simultaneous detection process result